apache/kvrocks-website/community/index.md

 * Please do not direct message people for troubleshooting, issue assigning and PR review.
 These should be picked-up voluntarily.

 Thanks to [Zulip](https://zulip.com/) for sponsoring free Zulip Cloud Standard hosting for the Kvrocks community.

+## Slack

+You can join the [Apache Kvrocks™ community on Slack](https://join.slack.com/t/kvrockscommunity/shared_invite/zt-p5928e3r-OUAK8SUgC8GOceGM6dAz6w).

+There are a couple of community rules:

+* Be respectful - This is the most important rule!
+* All important decisions and conclusions must be reflected back to the mailing lists.
+"If it didn't happen on a mailing list, it didn't happen." - The [Apache Mottos](https://theapacheway.com/on-list/)
+* Use Slack threads to keep parallel conversations from overwhelming a channel.
+* Please do not direct message people for troubleshooting, issue assigning and PR review.
+These should be picked-up voluntarily.

 ## Issue tracker